FAR Organizational Conflict of Interest

 FAR 9.504 Contracting Officer Responsibility and Mandates

 The responsibility for determining whether a FAR conflict of interest exists rests with the procuring contracting officer.
-In making this determination, the FAR expressly directs contracting officers to look at the particular facts associated with each situation.
+In making this determination, FAR 9.5 expressly directs contracting officers to look at the particular facts associated with each situation.

 Paying consideration to the nature of the contracts involved, and further directs contracting officers to obtain the advice of their attorneys and appropriate technical specialists before exercising their own sound discretion in determining whether a FAR OCI exists.
 See FAR 9.504, 9.505.